Consultation

 I don't live in Sydney, Australia - can I still come to see you for R-CPD?

-A/Professor Sanagapalli has seen and treated many patients with R-CPD who reside outside of Sydney.
+A/Professor Sanagapalli has seen and treated many patients with R-CPD who reside in other states in Australia and overseas.
 For such patients we offer consultation via telehealth (video) so that you can consult from the comfort of your own home.
 Where diagnosis and treatment is considered necessary, we can typically arrange this to all occur on a single visit to Sydney.
-Contact us by email or telephone for further information on how we can assist if you are an interstate or overseas patient.
+Contact us and simply ask our friendly staff if you would like your initial consultation via telehealth (video).